kegangaroo/Data-Structures-Complexity-and-Algorithms/Dictionary.md

 ### Values
-Values within a ey may be anything (specifically any data type)
+Values within a key may be anything (specifically any data type)

 ### Dictionary Updates
 Additions and modifications cann be made stating the key, and the new value inside to either create a new key, or override the value already in place